Catlin Gabel Community Arts Programs

 Location: Catlin Gabel East Campus, Ceramics Building

-Class Description: A beginning level class for students new to pottery and a review for returning potters.
-All levels welcomed.
-Handbuilding techniques will include: slab, coil and press-molds.
-Throwing techniques will include: basic throwing, trimming, and introduction to appropriate potter’s tools.
-Surface design will focus on slips, oxides, underglazes and stoneware glazes and application.
-No prior experience is necessary.
-Students are expected to follow curriculum and do the majority of the assignments.
 Included are 3 Open Studio sessions per week as a part of tuition.
+Open Studio hours are Monday 2-6 p.m, Tuesday 2-6 p.m., Wednesday 3-7 p.m, Thursday 12-4 p.m, Friday 12-4 p.m (days and times subject to change).
 We will make every effort to get work glaze fired but may not get everything fired by the end of the term.
 The studio is for educational and recreational use, commercial or production work that is produced for sale, is not allowed.

-Supply List: Students are required to bring their own towels, tool kits, aprons, and masks.
+Materials List: Students are required to bring their own towels, tool kits, aprons, and masks.
 Studio equipment such as wheels, buckets, bats, and shelf space will be provided.
-With the materials/firing fee each student gets 4 bags of clay, glazing/firing of pieces.
+With the materials/firing fee each student gets 1 bag of clay and glazing/firing of pieces.
+You may purchase additional bags of clay, limited to 5 bags per term.

 Ages: 18 and Up